top of page

 John gave a slow nod.

-It didn’t.
-It made life smaller.
+It did not.
+It made my life smaller.

 John’s Takeaway: